3 Min ReadFebruary 11, 2025

 The Importance of Greeting Customers at the Dealership.

 It’s essential to make a good first impression with a car shopper, as those initial minutes set the tone for your entire interaction.
-CDK regularly conducts research across the industry, and in a study of over a thousand car shoppers last year, we asked how much those crucial first moments matter to the overall experience.
+CDK regularly conducts research across the industry, and in a study of over 1,000 car shoppers last year, we asked how much those crucial first moments matter to the overall experience.

 The results showed that shoppers were almost equally likely to be greeted when they arrived on the lot (44%) or upon entering the store (40%).
 But 16% of those CDK surveyed said they weren’t greeted at all and had to seek someone out.